20 Secrets of Getting Organized

 Secret #2.
 Declutter First – Organize Last

-Don’t be tempted to go on a shopping spree for bins, baskets, and totes for your room organization.
+Don’t be tempted to go on a shopping spree for bins, baskets, and totes for your room organization project.
 Bringing in more, even organizing tools, before you have removed anything will only make matters worse.
-Instead, choose an area and remove all the excess items.
-Then make a list of what you want to keep in that space.
+Instead, choose an area and first work to remove all the excess items.
+Then you can make a list of what you want to keep in that space.

-Once that is done, you are ready to take a trip to the store and buy the tools you need for that one space only.
-Small steps are your friend here, even if you are repeating many of them.
-The more you repeat the more you instill habits that will carry you throughout your entire home.
+Once you have a plan of how you want to organize, you are ready to take a trip to the store and buy the tools you need for that one space only.
+Small steps are your friend here, even if you are repeating some of them over and over.
+The more you repeat, the more you instill habits that will carry you throughout your entire home.

 Secret #3.
 Look at Your Home as a Guest